Yongbeom-Kim/dotfiles/README.md

 The script `_copy_dotfile` parses the target from the starting "frontmatter" (leading line of `#`)

-And we define the following
+And we define the following:

 ```bash
 _copy_dotfile FILE pull # pulls file from the target into this file